 Achieving partnership in what today is Phillips Sekanick Architects just five years after graduation, I have guided this small, local firm and expanded its reach and influence on a national level.
 Together with partner Kim Phillips, AIA, I have created a culture that embraces mentorship.
 The firm continues to expand its reach and relevance throughout the region and was recognized for this with the AIA IDP Firm Award in 2014.
 As a firm believer in advancing emerging professionals, I have implemented a process that to date has realized a highly successful rate of licensure for those eligible to sit for the ARE.

 Through dedicated involvement in the AIA, I have been able to share my experiences and help others to fully participate in the organization.
-An active member since 1985, I contributed both time and talents to leadership positions throughout the AIA.
-With the support of my firm, family and peers, I am eager to take on a new leadership position and serve as your 2021 AIA President.
+An active member since 1985, I contributed both time and talent to leadership positions throughout the AIA.
+With the support of my firm, family and peers, I have served at the local, state and national levels of the AIA.
+In 2019, I ran as a candidate for the position o f AIA First Vice-president/ President-elect.

 As a practicing architect, I address the same concerns, the same issues and the same challenges that each of you do on a daily basis.
 For more information on my practice, please visit our office website at www.phillips-sekanick.com